opendilab/DI-engine-docs/source/04_best_practice/custom_model.rst

 Default model used in a policy
 ----------------------------------

 For a policy implemented in DI-engine, the ``default_model`` method contains the details of the default neural network model that was implemented.
-Take for example SACPolicy:
+Take for example the SACPolicy implementation:

 .. code:: python